Dok4440/dotfiles/README.md

 git commit -a -m "$MESSAGE"
 git push --set-upstream origin main
 ```
 All you have to do is change a dotfile (e.g. `~/.config/polybar/config`) and when you're done run this script.
 This script does not handle new files, only edits to files you've already added to chezmoi.
-This script cannot be run with root.
+This script cannot be run as root.

 <hr/>